 m = Number of compounding periods in a year

-In this effective interest rate formula, the annual nominal interest rate i is the rate we calculated above without compounding (23.04%), and the number of compounding periods in the year is simply the number of times the discount is not taken and the cash is retained for the extra days each year.
-Since in our example the cash is retained for an extra 16 days each time, then the number of compounding periods in a year is 365 / 16 or 22.81.
+In this effective interest rate formula, the annual nominal interest rate i is the rate we calculated above without compounding (23.04%).
+Additionally the number of compounding periods in the year is simply the number of times the discount is not taken and the cash is retained for the extra days each year.
+Since in our example we retain the cash for an extra 16 days each time, then the number of compounding periods in a year is 365 / 16 or 22.81.

-The effective interest rate for taking a 1% early payment discount for settlement within 14 days can now be calculated as follows
+Accordingly the calculation of the effective interest rate for not taking a 1% early payment discount for settlement within 14 days is as follows

 Effective interest rate = (1 + i / m )m - 1 i = 23.04% m = 365 / 16 = 22.81 Effective interest rate = (1 + 23.04% / 22.81 )22.81 - 1 Effective interest rate = 25.8%